 Around 45 minutes by car, Cenote Azul – near Playa del Carmen – is a popular spot for swimming, drenched in sunlight and surrounded by jungle.
 Close by, Cenote Jardin del Eden and Cenote Cristalino are also easily visited.

-Because of its abundant wildlife, Akumal has been dedicated a marine refuge.
+Because of its abundant wildlife, Akumal has been named a marine refuge.

-Xcaret is a nature park situated near Playa del Carmen, around an hour from Cancun (it’s easy to take the bus here).
+Xcaret is a nature park situated near Playa del Carmen, around an hour from Cancun.
 This park is totally jam-packed with adventurous activities and makes for one of the best Cancun day trips.

-In fact, there are more than 50 natural and cultural attractions scattered around Xcaret, so you’ll never be bored here.
+In fact, there are more than 50 natural and cultural attractions scattered around Xcaret, so you can’t get bored here.

 Pronounced “Ish-ka-ret”, this eco-park is spread over 250 acres.
 Time here can be spent admiring the colorful birds in the aviary, floating along an underground river, embarking on the tropical jungle trail, and meeting some spider monkeys on Monkey Island.